 By Jay Reyero, JD, Partner, ByrdAdatto

-Jay Reyero, JD, is a partner at the business, healthcare, and aesthetic law firm of ByrdAdatto.
+Jay Reyero, JD, is a partner at the business, health care, and aesthetic law firm of ByrdAdatto.
 He has a background as both a litigator and transactional attorney, bringing a unique and balanced perspective to the firm’s clients.
 His health care and regulatory expertise involves the counseling and advising of physicians, physician groups, other medical service providers and non-professionals.
-Specific areas of expertise include federal and state health care regulations and how they impact investments, transactions and various contractual arrangements, particularly in the areas of federal and state anti-referral, anti-kickback and HIPAA compliance.
+His specific areas of expertise include federal and state health care regulations and how they impact investments, transactions and various contractual arrangements, particularly in the areas of federal and state anti-referral, anti-kickback and HIPAA compliance.